 If the toggle button is disabled then it will allow you to set the text for not providing the email address.
 The setting named Not mandatory text will allow you to change the text.
 When the email address is non-mandatory, then clicking on the No Thanks button will allow the end-user to add the product to the cart without the email address.

 Coupon Code for Add to cart popup

 We have now started applying discounts in response to the email address entered by the customer.
 Enabling the setting ‘Auto apply coupons on email address capture’ will allow store owners to offer the discount when the customer enters an email address into add to cart popup.
 The discount will auto-apply when the user enters an email address in the ATC popup.

 Here also, you can select the type of coupon such as ‘Existing Coupons’ and ‘Generate Unique Coupon Code’.
 By default, the ‘Existing Coupons’ type is selected in the ATC and for that, you need to select the coupon code created under WooCommerce -> Coupons.
 And if you select ‘Generate Unique Coupon Code’ then the respective settings will appear.

 There is an interesting setting ‘Display Urgency message on Cart page’ using which you can display the message on the cart page like “Discount will be valid for only 30 minutes.
 Hurry up!” which can motivate your customers to complete the purchase.
 You can set a message in the option ‘Message to display after coupon validity is reached’ which will display on the site if the customer did not complete the purchase within 30 minutes.
 These messages will be displayed in the Footer on the Cart page.

 Live popup preview

-What is more interesting part of these settings is that you can observe the live changes of the text and the selected color in the right side preview of the modal.
-As you change the settings on the left side fields, it will show the live preview in the right side.
+What is a more interesting part of these settings is that you can observe the live changes of the text and the selected color in the right-side preview of the modal.
+As you change the settings on the left side fields, it will show the live preview on the right side.

 2. Frontend Popup Display